 Moto G Stylus review: Price and availability

 You can buy the phone directly from Motorola.
-It's also available from Best Buy, B&H Photo and Google Fi.
-Other carriers slated to offer the Moto G Stylus include Verizon, Metro by T-Mobile and Republic Wireless, with Amazon set to sell the phone, too.
+It's also available from Best Buy, B&H Photo and Amazon.
+Carriers offering the Moto G Stylus include Verizon, Republic Wireless, Google Fi and Metro by T-Mobile.
+It's not hard to find the Moto G Stylus at all.

 Moto G Stylus review: Design